Crabzie/Optimized-RabbitMQ-Scheduler/README.md

 # Optimized RabbitMQ Scheduler

-A highly available, distributed fog computing task scheduler built on Docker Swarm with RabbitMQ clustering and Redis-based coordination.
+A highly available, distributed fog computing task scheduler built on Docker Swarm with RabbitMQ clustering, Redis-based coordination, and PostgreSQL for persistent task metadata storage.

 ## 📋 Table of Contents